ricdigi/ricdigi.github.io/content/projects/project_description_thesis.md

 This page is dedicated to my **master thesis at TU Delft**.
 It is a long and complex project that lasted just over a year.
 I will try here to summarize the most important aspects of the work, my **contribution to the field**, and the **results obtained**.
 The full report is accessible at this [link](https://repository.tudelft.nl/record/uuid:486b73c5-8880-4838-ae47-59da715078ca).

 ### Context
 Additive Manufacturing (AM) plays a central role in Industry 4.0, enabling digital-to-physical part production with minimal waste and unmatched geometric flexibility.
 However, most AM systems rely on **planar layer deposition**, which limits part quality and design freedom. **Multi-Axis Additive Manufacturing** using robotic arms or 5-/6-axis machines—overcomes this limitation by enabling the deposition of **curved, free-form layers**.
 This introduces significant advantages but also complex process planning challenges.
 In metal AM, especially **Wire Arc Additive Manufacturing (WAAM)**, **process-induced deformations** remain a critical issue.
 These deformations caused by thermal gradients and residual stresses—can compromise dimensional accuracy and even lead to fabrication failure.
 While some solutions exist for **Powder Bed Fusion (PBF)** via topology optimization or support design, these aren't directly applicable when the geometry is fixed.
-My work focuses on optimizing the **fabrication sequence**, thus how and where each layer is deposited—**without altering the part's shape**.
+My work focuses on optimizing the **fabrication sequence** for multi-axis machines, thus how and where each layer is deposited—**without altering the part's shape**.

 ### Contribution

-Building on the 2D method by Wang et al., my thesis proposes a **3D optimization framework** that improves the **manufacturability** of optimized sequences.
+Building on a 2D method from my research group, my thesis proposes a **3D optimization framework** that improves the **manufacturability** of optimized sequences.
 The goal: maintain **uniform layer thickness** within and across layers to better align with the physical constraints of WAAM equipment.

 Key contributions include:
 - A 3D formulation for **layer-sequence optimization**.